Indonesia Health And Medical Insurance Market Size and Share

 Key Report Takeaways

-• By distribution channel, brokers and agents held 34.93% revenue share in 2024, while direct-to-consumer sales are growing fastest at an 8.12% CAGR through 2030.
+• By distribution channel, brokers and agents held a 36.22% market share of the Indonesian Health and Medical Insurance Market in 2025, while direct‑to‑consumer is forecasted to grow at an 8.56% CAGR through 2031.

 Segment Analysis

-Indonesia Health and Medical Insurance Market: Market Share by Insurance Product Type
+Indonesia Health And Medical Insurance Market: Market Share by Insurance Product Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.